-- The athlete must notify his / her coach of ALL injuries ASAP. - The athlete, coach, & parent MUST fill out accident form within 90 days. - After the athlete has gone to the doctor of his/her choice, the family's personal insurance company is to be billed first. - All bills unpaid by the family's personal insurance policy are to be submitted to the First Agency, Inc. by the parent / guardian.
+- The athlete must notify his / her coach of ALL injuries ASAP. - The athlete, coach, & parent MUST fill out an accident form within 90 days and submit to the athletic office or the claim will be denied by the insurance company. - After the athlete has gone to the doctor of his/her choice, the family's personal insurance company is to be billed first. - All bills unpaid by the family's personal insurance policy are to be submitted to the First Agency, Inc. by the parent / guardian.